-Issuer Ellington Financial Inc. Common stock offered by us 6,000,000 shares of common stock (plus up to an additional 900,000 shares of common stock that we may issue and sell upon the exercise of the underwriters' option to purchase additional shares of common stock).
-Common stock to be outstanding after this offering (1) 49,781,684 shares of common stock (or up to 50,681,684 shares of common stock if the underwriters exercise their option to purchase additional shares of common stock in full).
-Use of Proceeds We estimate that the net proceeds of this offering, after deducting the underwriting discounts and commissions and estimated expenses of approximately \$0.3 million payable by us, will be approximately \$107.7 million (or approximately \$123.9 million if the underwriters' option to purchase additional shares is exercised in full).
+Issuer

+Common stock offered by us

+Up to 10,000,000 shares of common stock.

+Manner of offering

+"At the market" offerings that may be made from time to time through the Agents using commercially reasonable efforts, consistent with their normal trading and sales practices, on mutually agreed terms between the Agents and us.
+See "Plan of Distribution" in this prospectus supplement.

+Use of Proceeds

 We expect to use the net proceeds of this offering to acquire our targeted assets, in accordance with our investment objectives and strategies.
 Our investment decisions will depend on prevailing market conditions and the opportunities we identify and may be adjusted in response to changes in interest rates or economic and credit environments.
 We may also use the net proceeds of this offering for working capital and general corporate purposes.

 While we intend to use the net proceeds of this offering to acquire our targeted assets as described above, we will have significant flexibility regarding how we use the net proceeds of this offering and may use the net proceeds from this offering to acquire assets with which you may not agree or for purposes that are different in range or focus than those described above and elsewhere in this prospectus supplement or those in which we have historically invested.
 In each case, we intend to acquire assets consistent with maintaining our exclusion from registration as an investment company under the Investment Company Act and to maintain our qualification as a REIT for U.S. federal income tax purposes as described under the heading "Business-Investment Process" in our Annual Report on Form 10-K for the fiscal year ended December 31, 2020.

-Ownership and transfer restrictions To assist us in maintaining our qualification as a REIT, among other purposes, our certificate of incorporation generally limits beneficial and constructive ownership by any person to no more than 9.8% of the aggregate value or number (whichever is more restrictive) of our outstanding shares of common stock.
-In addition, our certificate of incorporation contains various other restrictions on the ownership and transfer of our common stock.
+Ownership and transfer restrictions

+To assist us in qualifying as a REIT, among other purposes, our certificate of incorporation generally limits beneficial and constructive ownership by any person to no more than 9.8% of the aggregate value or number (whichever is more restrictive) of our outstanding shares of common stock.
+In addition, our certificate of incorporation contains various other restrictions on the ownership and transfer of our common shares.
 See "Certain Provisions of Delaware Law and our Certificate of Incorporation and Bylaws-Restrictions on Ownership and Transfer" in the accompanying prospectus.

+NYSE symbol

+"EFC"

+Risk Factors

-U.S. Federal Income Tax ConsiderationsFor a discussion of the material U.S. federal income tax considerations relating to purchasing, owning and disposing our common stock, please see the section entitled "Material U.S. Federal Income Tax Considerations" in the accompanying prospectus.NYSE symbol"EFC"Risk FactorsInvesting in our common stock involves a high degree of risk.
-You should carefully read and consider the information set forth under "Risk Factors" and all other information contained or incorporated by reference in this prospectus supplement and the accompanying prospectus before investing in our common stock.
+Investing in our common stock involves a high degree of risk.
+You should carefully read and consider the information set forth under "Risk Factors" in this prospectus supplement and the accompanying prospectus and all other information contained or incorporated by reference in this prospectus supplement and the accompanying prospectus, as well as those described in our most recent Annual Report on Form 10-K, as updated from time to time, before investing in our common stock.